A Comparative Review of the BlueSky Statistics GUI for R

 Output Management

-For example, in our organization, we have 250 departments and want to see if any have a gender bias on salary.
-We write all 250 regression models to a data set and then search to find those whose gender parameter is significant (hoping to find none, of course!)
+For example, in my previous organization, we had 250 departments and wanted to see if any had a gender bias in salary.
+We wrote all 250 regression models to a dataset and then searched for those whose gender parameter was significant (hoping to find none, of course!).

 Developer Issues